rolandtritsch/scala-corner/README.md

 Conceptionally the implementation moves a 3x3 grid over all cells and checks if the middle cell matches one of the patterns below.

-Note: (Some of) These patterns need to be rotated 4 times.
+Note: (Some of) These patterns need to be (flipped and then) rotated 4 times.

 The patterns use the following symbols ...